NLnetLabs/routinator/doc/manual/source/configuration.rst

 Routinator Installed From a Package
 -----------------------------------

-The installation script will run as the user *routinator* and refer to the configuration file :file:`/etc/routinator/routinator.conf` which contains the following pre-configured options:
+The installation script will set up Routinator to run as the user *routinator* and be configured to start at boot.
+Routinator will use the configuration file :file:`/etc/routinator/routinator.conf` which contains the following pre-configured options: